semiherdogan/aws-ssh/README.md

 * Connects to EC2 through AWS Session Manager for secure access

 ### Region Configuration
-Add regions section into your `.aws/credentials` file to specify the regions you want to connect to (comma separated).
+Add regions key into sections in your `.aws/credentials` file to specify the regions you want to auto connect to (comma separated).
+If this key given in the configuration file, this tool automatically searches for instances in the specified regions.
 If you don't specify any regions, the tool will ask you to select a region when you run it.
 Example:
 ```